DENMWA/big-win-ozz-lotto/README.md

-# Big Win Ozz Lotto

-This Streamlit app predicts Oz Lotto numbers using a hybrid mathematical formula and a machine learning model.
+Hybrid Oz Lotto app with 7+2 prediction and scoring